Forbes-Automotive/speedPulser/README.md

 > Mercedes W123/W124
 > Smiths 5/8"

-Users are actively encouraged to submit new models & calibrations.
+Users are actively encouraged to submit new models & calibrations or feedback if models need adjusting.

 ### More Detailed Instructions
 The last file on GitHub is the 'Installation Guide' and provides more detail.